-Volkswagen Golf vs Ford Focus: which is better?
+Ford Focus vs. VW Golf: which is better?

-If you’re in the market for a five-door hatchback that offers great practicality, a nice drive and decent performance, there are plenty of choices out there.
+The VW Golf vs. Ford Focus battle is one you might be facing if you’re in the market for a five-door hatchback that offers great practicality, a nice drive and decent performance.

 As a bonus, you can get a used Volkswagen and used Ford model on the pre-owned market for much than brand-new.